 Charlotte Hitchings was appointed as Chair of Avon and Wiltshire Mental Health Partnership Trust (AWP) in November 2017 and is currently serving her second term.
 AWP provides community and inpatient mental health services for the people of Bristol, North Somerset, South Gloucestershire, Bath and North East Somerset, Swindon and Wiltshire.

-In her capacity as Chair of AWP Charlotte is also a member of two Partnership Boards for the Sustainability and Transformation Partnership areas where AWP delivers services.
+In her capacity as Chair of AWP Charlotte is also a member of two Partnership Boards for the Integrated Care System areas where AWP delivers services.
 She is also Vice Chair of the Bristol Race Equality Strategic Leaders’ Group.

 Charlotte was previously a Non-Executive Director and Deputy Chair at 2gether NHS Foundation Trust, where she was also Senior Independent Director, and Independent Chair of Health Education England’s West Midlands Local Education and Training Board.
 She was previously Vice Chair on the Board of Governors of King Edward VI Handsworth School for Girls.

 She has a background of leadership and management within large, complex private sector organisations.
 Her most recent executive roles were Vice President of International Services and Group Community Investment Manager with BT Cellnet and O2 Plc.
 At O2 she was responsible for one of the first trials of a telemedicine application, designed for remote monitoring of asthma.

 Charlotte now has her own executive coaching consultancy, with a particular focus on leadership, strategy and resilience.
 She has worked with several higher education institutions as well as many other public and private sector organisations.

 Charlotte is a graduate of the University of Oxford (Corpus Christi College) and holds certified diplomas in Marketing (CIM) and Accounting and Finance (ACCA).
 She also holds several coaching related qualifications.